urszulasologub/webshop/README.md

 > ![](screenshots/delivery.png)

-* Pay safely for Paypal.
+* Pay safely with Paypal.
 If you won't be satisfied - our staff may validate your complaiment and then give you refund

 > ![](screenshots/paypal.png)